0xbc/chiasm-shell/README.md

 # chiasm-shell
 Python-based interactive assembler/disassembler CLI, powered by [Keystone]/[Capstone].

-- Architecture support for assembly/disassembly is defined by what you've built into your local Keystone/Capstone install.

 ## Why did you make this?
 I wanted to quickly view some opcodes with [metasm-shell.rb], but I didn't have a Metasploit install handy.
 I didn't really want to mess around with Ruby either, so I figured that writing my own replacement was a good excuse to play with Keystone and Capstone.